zac-heisey/murray-lampert/about.md

       bio: "<p>Matt is originally from San Diego, but spent years raising his family in Kentucky, and recently returned home to Southern California in 2020 .
 He has been working in the construction industry for 22 years and is driven by the creativity of designing and building unique projects.
 Matt feels that Murray Lampert does a fantastic job of creating and maintaining a healthy, work environment.
 He enjoys surfing, playing tennis, surfing, reading and spending time with his family.</p>"
       image-1: "/murray-lampert/version3/matthew-clark-1.jpg"
       image-2: "/murray-lampert/version3/matthew-clark-1.jpg"
-    - name: Bill Davis
-      title: Project Manager
-      email: ''
-      bio: "<p>Bill was born in the San Francisco Bay area but was raised in Palo Alto, California.
-He earned a Bachelor’s degree in Environmental Design from San Diego State University and has lived in San Diego for 27 years.
-Bill has worked in constructional design for 25 years and really enjoys helping homeowner’s build their dream home.
-Before joining the construction industry, Bill spent years working as a professional drummer in a band.
-In his free time, Bill is either surfing, skiing, making music, or cooking.</p>"
-      image-1: "/murray-lampert/version3/bill-davis-1.jpg"
-      image-2: "/murray-lampert/version3/bill-davis-1.jpg"
 - template: hero-banner
   block: hero-banner
   cta: